skoriche/Climate-REF4CMIP/docs/background/explanation.md

 of datasets become available.
 Within the REF, we group all executions for different versions of datasets together into a metric execution group, so the metric execution group would be specific to a specific metric and e.g. a specific model.
-This enables us to, for example, if the results for the metric execution group are up to date, so if the metric is evaluated for the most up-to-date version of the input datasets.
+This enables us to determine if the results for the metric execution group are up to date, so if the metric is evaluated for the most up-to-date version of the input datasets.